marcizhu/Units/README.md

 and functions, type names, namespaces and others are subject to change in the near future.
 Any kind of input/feedback is always welcome!

+### Features
+- Small, lightweight, fast cross-platform library.
+- The library is written in C++14 `constexpr` format, and is C++14/17/20 compatible.
+- Optional compatibility with [exprtk](https://github.com/ArashPartow/exprtk) library.
+- Optional add-ons to the `std::` namespace to use standard math functions on units and quantities.
+- Designed to be intuitive, easy to use, and transparent to the user.
+- Released under a permissive, non-GPL license.

 ## Table of contents
 - [Background](#background)
 - [Install](#install)